 Case #6-5: Advertising Real Estate-Related Products and Services

 Buyer B, who had earlier entered into an exclusive buyer representation agreement with XY&Z, received frequent e-mail reports from REALTOR® X about new properties coming onto the market.
-Hoping to purchase a home in the near future, he explored Realtor® X’s website to learn more about the home buying process and familiarize himself with the real estate-related products and services advertised there.
+Hoping to purchase a home in the near future, he explored REALTOR® X’s website to learn more about the home buying process and familiarize himself with the real estate-related products and services advertised there.
 Understanding that pre-qualifying for a mortgage would ensure he presented the strongest offer, Buyer B went to REALTOR® X’s website and clicked on the Third National Bank’s link.
-Once at the bank’s website, he found a mortgage to his liking, completed the on-line application process, and learned in a matter of days that he was qualiﬁed for a mortgage loan.
+Once at the bank’s website, he found a mortgage to his liking, completed the application process, and learned in a matter of days that he was qualified for a mortgage loan.

 In the meantime, Buyer B’s property search proved fruitful.
 REALTOR® X and Buyer B visited a new listing on Hickory Street several times.
 Buyer B decided it met his needs and made an offer which was accepted by the seller.

 A few weeks after the closing, Buyer B hosted a housewarming attended by his friend D, a website designer who had, coincidentally, been instrumental in developing REALTOR® X’s website.
 Buyer B told D how helpful the information from REALTOR® X’s website had been.
 “You know, don’t you, that each time a visitor to REALTOR® X’s website clicks on some of those links, REALTOR® X is paid a fee?”, asked D. “I didn’t know that,” said Buyer B, “I thought the links were to products and services REALTOR® X was recommending.”